devchat7/cs1302-omega/meta/DEADLINE.md

     PONG game.
 The user uses a mouse and the paddle (left side) is set to follow the cursor.
 Score points by beating your opponent by moving the paddle to bounce the ball off.
 The ball is set to change speed as it hits the paddle, and the direction of the ball starts at random and moves accordingly.
+First one to 3 wins!

 ## Part 2: New